 The arrival of a new wave of Jewish immigrants from Central Europe in the nineteenth century ushered in a new stage in the history of American Judaism just as the Sephardic Jewish community was becoming Americanized.
 The influx of immigrants, primarily Ashkenazic Jews from Central Europe, dissolved the hegemony of the Sephardim, transforming a somewhat homogeneous Sephardic synagogue-community into an ethnic plurality of Jewish subcommunities.
 From the 1820s to the 1870s the Jewish population of America multiplied by nearly fifty times, increasing from an estimated 6,000 in 1824 to an estimated 250,000 in 1878.
 The newcomers expanded existing Jewish communities and founded new ones.
 The first congregation west of the Allegheny Mountains was established in Cincinnati, Ohio in 1824 and the first congregation west of the Mississippi in Chesterfield, Missouri in 1837.

-In this period of social and religious diversification, one of the most visible effects on the Jewish community was the breakup of the unified colonial and federalist synagogue-community into an ethnic complex of competing congregations: the synagogue-community became a community of synagogues.
+One of the most visible effects of this period of social and religious diversification was the fracturing of the unified colonial and federalist synagogue-community into an ethnic complex of competing congregations.
+The synagogue-community became a community of synagogues.
 The first congregational schisms within Jewish life occurred in the leading communities of Charleston in 1824 and New York the following year.
-In both instances, a group of young, Americanized members of the synagogue-community requested permission to split from the main body of the congregation to form their own prayer group along more progressive lines.
-Their modest intentions were to reform their tradition by abolishing the practice of auctioning ritual honors, introducing vernacular language into the service, democratizing synagogue administration, and adding a weekly sermon.
+In both instances, a group of young, Americanized members of the synagogue-community requested permission to split from the main body of the congregation to form their own, more progressive prayer group.
+They intended to reform their tradition by abolishing the practice of auctioning ritual honors, introducing vernacular language into the service, democratizing synagogue administration, and adding a weekly sermon.
 As these reformers stressed, none of these efforts were intended to change the essentials of Judaism, but only to modify some of its external functions in order to best preserve the whole.
 In both Charleston and New York, reformers promoted their modifications without the benefit of religious leadership.
 New York’s Chevra Chinuch Nearim (Society for the Education of the Young) went so far as to state its intention to remain leaderless: “the society intends in no way to create distinctions, but each member is to fulfill the duties in rotation, having no Parness [wealthy leader of a community] or Chazzan.”
-Many of the innovative characteristics of the nineteenth century American synagogue would arise from later, similar reformation impulses.
+Many of the innovative characteristics of the nineteenth century American synagogue would arise from similar reformation impulses.